hiddenwife/apples2droids/README.md

 ## About
 When downloading Apple photos from ICloud, all Live Photos (images that move for ~3seconds) are downloaded as one static image and one ~3s video.
 If you have thousands of photos, this can be unbelievably annoying.

-If you're migrating away from Apple, you may want to access your Live Photos, but are unable to.
+If you're migrating away from Apple and want to access your Live Photos, then this repo is perfect for you!

 That's why I created **apples2droid**, which comverts Live Photos into one single .jpg, which is compatible with Google's Motion Photo and other Android Motion Photos.
 AND when you save the new .jgp image elsewhere, it will only be ONE file, not split into two files (static + video) again.